AnanyaPandey/QuarantineUpskill/AWSCloudComputing/5_ELB_ASG.md

 - Scaling policies can be any metric or schedule
 - ASG use launch configuration/launch template
+- ASG cannot go beyond the maximum capacity for the sacle out event.(Even if scaling policy is set)
 - To update an ASG we must provide the new launch template
 - We can assign IAM role to ASG and it will be passed on to EC2 instances
 - ASGs are free but AWS charges for the underlying instances that are launched.